Kevin Stefanski: Minnesota Vikings assistant

 Stefanski joined the Minnesota Vikings in 2006 as an assistant to then-head coach Brad Childress.
 In 2009, he was promoted to assistant quarterbacks' coach, where he would serve until the 2013 season and had coached quarterbacks such as Brett Favre and Christian Ponder.
 Despite the Vikings' ups and downs during his tenure, Stefanski survived 3 coaching changes (Childress, Leslie Frazier, and Mike Zimmer).

-In 2017, after the termination of Scott Turner, Stefanski was promoted to coach the Vikings quarterbacks, where he helped transform the Vikings into the NFL's 10th-highest scoring offense.
+In 2017, after Scott Turner was let go, Stefanski was promoted to coach the Vikings quarterbacks, where he helped transform the Vikings into the NFL's 10th-highest scoring offense.
 Quarterback Case Keenum had his best season under Stefanski, throwing 22 touchdown passes and only seven interceptions.
 He previously worked with the running backs in 2016 and the tight ends in 2014 and 2015.

-After the 2017 season, the New York Giants requested to interview and hire Stefanski as their new offensive coordinator, but Vikings denied the request.
+After the 2017 season, the New York Giants requested to interview and hire Stefanski as their new offensive coordinator, but the Vikings denied the request.

 After offensive coordinator John DeFilippo was fired following a 21–7 loss to the Seattle Seahawks, Stefanski was named interim offensive coordinator.
 On January 9, 2019, Stefanski was promoted to full-time offensive coordinator.